Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 In Fig.~\ref{fig-7} we show the distributions for the total photon energy for $10^8$ events showered by HERWIG 6.5.

-For the ISR (see the green (light shade) ratio plot) we have a non-flat modulation at the few per cent level while for the IFI (see the violet (light dark shade) ratio plot) we have a non-flat modulation at or below the fractional per mille level and for the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) we have a non-flat fractional per mille level modulation.
+For the ISR (see the green (light shade) ratio plot) we have a non-flat modulation at the few per cent level while for the IFI (see the violet (light dark shade) ratio plot) we have a non-flat modulation at or below the fractional per mille level and for the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) we have a similar non-flat fractional per mille level modulation.
 Per mille level studies should take the ISR and the exact ${\cal O}(\alpha^2L)$ correction into account.
 A more conservative approach would take all three effects should be taken into account in per mille level studies.
+When we repeat the calculations (see the Appendix, Fig.~\ref{fig-13}) for the PDG~\cite{PDG:2016} quark mass values we see similar size effects, with a 2 per mille level modulation of the ISR effect in the regime of 2 GeV.

 In Fig.~\ref{fig-8} we consider the total transverse momentum distribution of photons for $10^8$ events which were showered by HERWIG 6.5.